John Haggerty: Broadway Actor. Standardized Patient.

-Maybe with yourself in a way.
+John Haggerty: All of us every human being as an artist as we have those questions in our minds about.
+What's great what's terrible.
+Doesn't answer anything just asks you to ask the questions because it's a never ending thing about all of us as human beings is finding some sort of connection with perhaps one special person and maybe with yourself in a way.
 We can all admire the Picasso's of life that we from afar and admire that but if you have your own personal Picasso is kind of.
 Nice to.
-Be in that in the in the wake of that or Derby alongside that as it were.
+Be in that in the in the wake of that or to be alongside that as it were.
 You have to know how to do it correctly to understand what corners you can cut as a doctor.
 So I had to learn all that stuff and as a result I learned so much more about my body about my health.
 And I went and had my blood sugar checked again because I said I have all the symptoms.
 This patient this simulated patient this person's back story that's me that's me that's me that's me.
 I think it's a miracle that doctors can walk and meet a total stranger in 15 minutes say get very close to saying a headache means the difference in a brain tumor and you know he went out drinking last night.
 There's a wide swath between that and his by very precise questioning can come with the reason why that's happening.
 I think that's an amazing art form that doctors can do that.
 The part that I can play as a person that can help future medical students become great doctors has been has been very satisfying to why this is good for the planet is that it gives everyone a chance to have a trial run.
 They were doing trial wise we have a week of trial runs before an official opening.
-Every once you get a chance to do that especially people who are in charge of human lives.
-Now if I can be a part of that nothing that's that's just a wonderful kind of psychic payoff
+Everyone should get a chance to do that especially people who are in charge of human lives.
+Now if I can be a part of that and I think that's just a wonderful kind of psychic payoff

 I've heard of Love Actually so I can't speak to that but I think the sense is right.